recursion/hotkeyCommander/README.md

 3. Include hotkeyCommander in your project somewhere....
     - `const hotkeyCommander = require('path/to/hotkeyCommander.js')`
     - or in your html file: `<script src="path/to/hotkeyCommander.js"></script>`
-3. Pass hotkeyCommander some arguments:
+3. Pass hotkeyCommander some arguments: `const commander = hotkeyCommander({listenerEl: window, hotkeys: hotkeys})`
     1. Your hotkey definitions object
     2. the HTML Elements to:
         - render configuration on
         - consume user key events from
-    3. `const commander = hotkeyCommander(configContainerElement, commanderListenerElement, hotkeyDefinition)`
-4. Create event handlers on the emitter then hotkeyCommander hands you back.
+4. Create event handlers on the emitter then hotkeyCommander hands you back in its resolved promise.
     - `commander.on('MOVE_FORWARD', onMoveForward)`

 #### Load as a script from html or as a node module.